-In addition, impacts to the PRD development regarding traffic and its potential impacts to the club were evaluated in Chapters M in the DEIS and FEIS.
+In addition, impacts to the PRD development regarding traffic and its potential impacts to the club were evaluated in Chapter M in the DEIS and Section 3.L of the FEIS.
 No significant impacts are anticipated as a result of the PRD development on club operations.